andreashandel/IDEMAbook/_book/index.md

 ## How much detail is needed?
 While we discussed major ways to categorize individuals (e.g. symptomatic versus asymptomatic or infectious vs non-infectious), one can potentially sub-divide any state into as many sub-states as one wanted.
-For instance one could split infected indiduals into 10 different levels of infectiousness.
+For instance one could split infected individuals into 10 different levels of infectiousness.
 The question then becomes: How detailed and complex should our model be?
 What details should we include and which ones should we omit?
-Tthis is an important question and deserves a detailed answer, which I am trying to provide in the Appendix, Chapter \@ref(modelcomplexity).
+This is an important question and deserves a detailed answer, which I am trying to provide in the Appendix, Chapter \@ref(modelcomplexity).

 ## Case study examples

-### example 1
+_To come_

 ## Summary and Cartoon